iotaledger/integration-services/api/USAGE.md

-# Usage of the IOTA-SSI Bridge
+# Ensuresec-SSI Bridge

-The IOTA-SSI Bridge allows users to create SSI identities and decentralized identifiers ([DID Documents](https://www.w3.org/TR/did-core/)).
+The Ensuresec-SSI Bridge allows users to create SSI identities and decentralized identifiers ([DID Documents](https://www.w3.org/TR/did-core/)).
 Each identity is represented by a unique public key immutably stored onto the ledger.
 Identities and public keys are used to anchor off chain Verifiable Credentials ([VCs](https://www.w3.org/TR/vc-data-model/)), certificates contaning identity attributes and signed by an Issuer identity.

 The Bridge allows an identified trust root to verify users identity and to progate this verification verification using a network of trust approach (see figure below).

 <img width="755" alt="Screenshot 2021-05-21 at 22 21 31" src="https://user-images.githubusercontent.com/1702827/119199456-fdb5d880-ba82-11eb-8983-bec1e36afdab.png">

 It then allows Issuers to issue Verifiable Credentials for selected Owners and Owners to present them to Verifiers.
-Verifiers can use the IOTA-SSI Bridge APIs to verify credentials authenticity.
+Verifiers can use the Ensuresec-SSI Bridge APIs to verify credentials authenticity.

 <img width="742" alt="Screenshot 2021-05-21 at 22 21 11" src="https://user-images.githubusercontent.com/1702827/119199429-ef67bc80-ba82-11eb-8d74-c92f5bc66717.png">